 Does it matter?

-How is your unwillingness to admit your gaps being received by your team, because they know your gaps.
+How is your unwillingness to admit your gaps being received by your team because they know your gaps.

-If you are truly a good manager, then you have skills and expertise that your team doesn't have.
+If you are truly a good manager, then you have the skills and expertise that your team doesn't have.
 Let me give you an example.
 As a leader, I do not understand the minutia of multi-tenant architecture (my eyes almost rolled back into my just writing those words).
 I have a high-level view, but that's it because I have several people on my team whose job is to know this stuff.
-Those same people have no interest in selling in this architecture to senior management, finding the budget, fighting the politics and making sure implementation from start to finish happens smoothly.
+Those same people have no interest in selling in this architecture to senior management, finding the budget, fighting the politics, and making sure implementation from start to finish happens smoothly.
 That's why I'm here.
 Together, we make a heck of a team.

 Instead of thinking of your gaps as a weakness, embrace transparency fully and admit what you don't know and have no interest in knowing.
 Just don't use it as a cop-out or a reason to point fingers.
 You will be judged by your success as a leader, not because you couldn't explain multi-tenancy in a board meeting.